dookbook/dookbook-doc-webfrontend/en/fieldset_element.md

 The **HTML `<fieldset>` element** is used to group several controls as well as labels ([`<label>`](/en/webfrontend/<label>)) within a web form.

-As the example above shows, the `<fieldset>` element provides a grouping for a part of an HTML form, with a nested `<legend>` element providing a caption for the `<fieldset>`.
+The `<fieldset>` element provides a grouping for a part of an HTML form, with a nested `<legend>` element providing a caption for the `<fieldset>`.
 It takes few attributes, the most notable of which are form, which can contain the id of a [`<form>`](/en/webfrontend/<form>) on the same page, allowing you to make the `<fieldset>` part of that [`<form>`](/en/webfrontend/<form>)